Biennial Industrial Water Survey (IWS)

 This is a sample survey with a cross-sectional design.

-An independent sampling strategy was used for each of the three industries:
+There is an independent sampling strategy for each of the three sectors.

 Responding to this survey is mandatory.